 - For a deeper view of your aggregated data, click "Performance" and then "Dashboard" in the left-hand navigation menu.
 Then, click either the "Shopping ads", "Free listings", "Free local listings", or "Buy on Google" tab above the dashboard.

-- You can segment each metric into "Product", "Brand", or "Category" by clicking the segment’s name at the bottom of the dashboard.
+- You can segment each metric into "Country", "Product", "Brand", or "Category" by clicking the segment’s name at the bottom of the dashboard.

 - To view data for an individual product, click "Products" in the left-hand navigation menu, and then click "All Products".
 The number of clicks from free listings and free local listings for each product offer appears in the “Unpaid clicks” column.
 Shopping ads clicks are shown in the "Clicks" column.